bloominstituteoftechnology/User-Onboarding/README.md

 - [ ] Every time you make a `POST` request, and get that new user data back, update your `users` state with the new user added to the array
 - [ ] Render `users` in your app.
 You can use the html pre tag and JSON.stringify() method to display your post request.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/QmsQp5mvdbus5ruJr/cdTTkLGQ7XaZGH).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Goals

 The following are stretch goals that you should attempt _after_ you meet MVP for your project: